pingcap/tidb-operator/docs/api-references/federation-docs.md

 </em>
 </td>
 <td>
-<p>TimeCompleted is the time at which the restore was completed.</p>
+<p>TimeCompleted is the time at which the restore step was completed.</p>
 </td>
 </tr>
 <tr>